rashalkhatib/ai-case-study/README.md

-Ambient Ai | A Leader in Pyhsical Security
+Ambient Ai | A Leader in Physical Security

 Ambient Ai is a security platform that specializes in incorporating computer vision intelligence with existing security cameras to reduce false alarms and detect security threats in real time to enable a faster response time and to prevent human casualties.